Extended Copy Protection: Antivirus industry response

 Shortly after independent researchers broke the story, security software vendors followed up, releasing detailed descriptions of the components of XCP, as well as software to remove the $sys$* cloaking component of it.
 On the other hand, no software has yet been released to remove the CD-ROM filter driver component.
 Computer Associates, makers of the PestPatrol anti-spyware software, characterize the XCP software as both a trojan horse and a rootkit:

 XCP.Sony.Rootkit installs a DRM executable as a Windows service, but misleadingly names this service "Plug and Play Device Manager", employing a technique commonly used by malware authors to fool everyday users into believing this is a part of Windows.
 Approximately every 1.5 seconds, this service queries the primary executables associated with all processes running on the machine, resulting in nearly continuous read attempts on the hard drive.
 This has been shown to shorten the drive's lifespan.

 Furthermore, XCP.Sony.Rootkit installs a device driver, specifically a CD-ROM filter driver, which intercepts calls to the CD-ROM drive.
 If any process other than the included Music Player (player.exe) attempts to read the audio section of the CD, the filter driver inserts seemingly random noise into the returned data, thus making the music unlistenable.

 XCP.Sony.Rootkit loads a system filter driver which intercepts all calls for process, directory or registry listings, even those unrelated to the Sony BMG application.
 This rootkit driver modifies what information is visible to the operating system in order to cloak the Sony BMG software.
 This is commonly referred to as rootkit technology.
 Furthermore, the rootkit does not only affect XCP.Sony.Rootkit's files.
 This rootkit hides every file, process, or registry key beginning with $sys$.
 This represents a vulnerability, which has already been exploited to hide World of Warcraft RING0 hacks as of the time of this writing, and could potentially hide an attacker's files and processes once access to an infected system had been gained.

 Computer Associates announced, in November 2005, that its anti-spyware product, PestPatrol, would be able to remove Sony's software.
-One month later, Microsoft released an update for its Windows Malicious Software Removal Tool which could clean the F4IRootkit malware.
+One month later, Microsoft released an update for its Malicious Software Removal Tool which could clean the F4IRootkit malware.

 The somewhat slow and incomplete response of some antivirus companies has, however, been questioned by Bruce Schneier, information security expert and author of security articles and texts, including Secrets and Lies.
 In an article for Wired News, Mr. Schneier asks, "What happens when the creators of malware collude with the very companies we hire to protect us from that malware?"
 His answer is that "users lose...
 A dangerous and damaging rootkit gets introduced into the wild, and half a million computers get infected before anyone does anything."